rhintz42/proflib/NEXTSTEPS.md

     * Change "time" to "time_completed"
 * Add Docs
     * Add docs that go over
-        * How to install
+        * How to install            - DONE
-        * How to use
+        * How to use                - DONE
+        * Video on how to use       -
-        * Sample output and such
+        * Sample output and such    -
-        * Show the tests
+        * Show the tests            -
-        * Go through the Public API
+        * Go through the Public API -
-            * Classes
+            * Classes               -
-            * Functions
+            * Functions             -
         * Add comments to the Private Functions
 * Allow user to specify content to display
     * Variables and such